Pi-Radio-Telescope/indi-ads1x15/README.md

 ## Planned Extensions

-- **Gain**: Set the programmable gain amplifier (PGA) to adjust the input voltage range.
-- **AGC**: Automatically adjust the input voltage range depending on the current input signal.
 - **Sampling Rate**: Configure the data rate for conversions.
 - **Measurement Mode**: Choose between continuous and single-shot modes.